pradyun/Py2C/README.md

 ﻿Py2C
 ====
-Py2C is a compiler for compiling implicitly statically typed Python code into human-readable C++ code, a bit like what humans would write (Or can at least read).
-The code has no Python API calls.
+Py2C is a compiler for compiling implicitly statically typed Python code into human-readable C++ code, something like what humans might actually write.
 The generated code can be compiled without Python headers as it does not embed Python.
+But you need Python to compile it. :)

 > Note: Currently it isn't producing any output.
-The tests for the code "has" implementation to be written before implementing anything.
-  (As I'm experimenting with TDD) So, it's taking some time to implement the stuff
+As I'm experimenting with
+        TDD, it's taking some time to implement the stuff.

-> Since this project is still young, I haven't worked much on the wiki but it will be brought up to date once the generators start generating C++ code (some time before that happens).
+> Since this project is still young, I haven't worked much on the wiki but it will be brought up to date once the generators start generating C++ code...
+  We should be able to translate a "Hello World!" with this translator by the end of March 2014.

 Here's Py2C in action on Hello World: